 We had crossed paths while staying in the same hostel room in London, England last March.
-At this point, I was two months in my study abroad term and seven months out of Argentina, the place where I left my heart.
+At this point, I was two months into my study abroad term and seven months out of Argentina, the place where I left my heart.
 So you can imagine my internal giddiness when I heard two of the girls in my room speaking at the speed of light in a Spanish that isn’t quite, well, Spanish.
 I leaned in closer to confirm my growing suspicions, despite the difficulty for an Argentinian to travel so far (their economy and their government at the time made it nearly impossible to travel outside the country) when one two-syllable word sealed our fate:

 I snap around instantly, while they were in mid-conversation, and demanded: Where are you from?

-They turned to me, and Melina responded,
+They turned to me with wide eyes, and Melina responded,

 That’s okay.
 They could make fun of me all they wanted, because they were the one connection that I had to Argentina, and they were really nice girls.